When is Once Upon a Time in Hollywood released in cinemas? Who’s in the cast and what’s it about?

 Once Upon a Time in Hollywood will hit UK cinemas on 14th August 2019.
 It gets an American release a few weeks earlier on 26th July 2019.

-First and foremost, however, the film is being premiered at the Cannes Film Festival 2019 on Tuesday 21st May, and Tarantino has gone full Marvel with regards to spoilers.
+The film premiered at the Cannes Film Festival 2019 on Tuesday 21st May, and Tarantino has gone full Marvel with regards to spoilers.

 “I love Cinema, you love Cinema,” he wrote in an open letter posted on Twitter and Instagram.
 “It’s the journey of discovering a story for the first time.”